Wu-Si/Wu-Si.github.io/_pages/about.md

 ------
 More info about configuring academicpages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

-This is a personal webpage that records Wu Si's academic growth.
+This is a personal webpage that records the academic growth of WU Si.